Markdown Footnotes: How to Add Footnotes in Markdown

 Return Links

-Most processors add a ↩ link to return from the footnote to the text.
+Most processors add a return link to go back from the footnote to the text.
 This is automatic in GitHub-flavored Markdown.

 Alternatives to Footnotes